Table of Contents

 If you are living with HIV or AIDS and considering dating (or already in a relationship with) someone who is not living with HIV, you are most certainly not alone.
 People have been dating, partnering, getting married, having sex, having babies, and generally navigating relationships across HIV status throughout the HIV epidemic.
 Serodifferent relationship and mixed-status couple are terms often used to describe a couple or relationship in which one partner is living with HIV and the other is not.

 Romantic and intimate relationships can be challenging for anyone, and differing HIV statuses may be part of that.
-But nowadays, we have more information and more tools than ever to help people living with and without HIV have healthy relationships and great sexual lives with one another, with infinitely less worry about HIV transmission.
-Science has helped improve people’s lives; HIV stigma is what often stands in the way of the full enjoyment of those lives.
+But nowadays, we have more information and more tools than ever to help serodifferent couples have healthy relationships and great sexual lives with one another, with infinitely less worry about HIV transmission.
+Advancements in science have helped improve people’s lives; HIV stigma is what often stands in the way of the full enjoyment of those lives.

 There are several terms used to describe relationships across HIV status.
 They all have similar meanings, though some may imply different things or be rooted in stigma.
 For more information about language and HIV, please see our fact sheet Why Language Matters: Facing HIV Stigma in Our Own Words.